 Yes, you heard it right,

-There is no difference between Badger 5 & Badger 500, both are absolutely the same, except maybe Badger 500 is pricier by a few dollars.
+There is no difference between Badger 5 and Badger 500, both are absolutely the same, except maybe Badger 500 is pricier by a few dollars.
 There is absolutely no difference in the specifications or warranties of these products.
-Both Badger 5 and 500 comes with the exact same specifications whether it is griding power, make or size.
-Their warranties are exactly the same, which is 2-years.
+Both Badger 5 and 500 come with the exact same specifications whether it is griding power, make or size.
+Their warranties are exactly the same, which is 3-years (it was previously 2-years).

 Then why did InSinkErator make two exact same models?
 Badger 500 is the HomeDepot version of Badger 5, you can buy it directly from the store whereas to get a Badger 5 you will have to order it online.
 This convenience is also the reason why Badger 500 is priced a few more dollars than Badger 5.